 - Always keep the software that runs your website up-to-date.

 - If your website management software tools offer security announcements, sign up to get the latest updates.

 - If the software for your website is managed by your hosting provider, try to choose a provider that you can trust to maintain the security of your site.

 We hope this post makes it easier for you to identify, fix, and prevent hacked spam on your site.
-If you have any questions, feel free to post in the comments, or drop by the Google Webmaster Help Forum.
+If you have any questions, drop by the Google Webmaster Help Forum.